ocelotconsulting/ocelotconsulting.github.io/_drafts/2016-10-17-global-hack-6.md

 ![Chaifetz Arena](/img/blog/2016-10-25-global-hack-6/chaifetz.jpg){:width="75%"}

 {: .blog-center}
-Fig. 1 - The setup inside the arena.
+Fig. 1 - After everyone arrived

 ---

 Around 6pm they began the keynote, which was a series of small speeches by sponsors, the mayor of St. Louis, people from the St. Patrick Center, and the founders of GlobalHack.
 I believe we received the project brief and dataset(s) around 7:30pm Friday, which officially kicked off the time period for contributing towards our submission.

-GlobalHack also provided meals, power, Wi-Fi access, and other amenities to participants.
+GlobalHack provided meals, Wi-Fi access, and other amenities to participants.
 I'd say for the most part they did what they could to make the weekend the best it could be for participants, but it is definitely hard to ever write code for an entire weekend on minimal sleep.

 ---